janfreyberg/tobii-psychopy/README.md

 When using it as part of a PsychoPy experiment, import it first, and then create a "controller" class by calling `myController = tobiicontroller.TobiiController(window)`, where `window` is the handle of an open psychopy window.

-The following functions of the controller can be used for calibrating:
+The following functions of the controller can be used for calibrating and tracking:

 - `myController.findEyes()` mirrors the eyes so you can adjust the angle of the tobii and move the participant to the right distance
 - `myController.doCalibration()` calibrates the scanner.
 You can provide, as an optional argument, a list of tuples that contain the coordinates of your points.
 You should provide this list in "Active Display Coordinates", where `(0.0, 0.0)` is top left, and `(1.0, 1.0)` is bottom right.
 The default is `[(0.5, 0.5), (0.1, 0.9), (0.1, 0.1), (0.9, 0.9), (0.9, 0.1)]`, and more or fewer points aren't really advisable.